daoson12/alx-system_engineering-devops/0x00-shell_basics/README.md

 create a script that moves all files beining with an uppercae letter to th directory
 16. Clean Emacs
 create a script that delete all files in the current working directory
+17. Tree
+Create a script that create the directory ./welcome
 19. File type: School
 create a magic file school that can be use with the command file